The MLB playoffs are back on October 3rd.

 The Padres are also the newest of the five California-based baseball teams.
 This expansion franchise started play in 1969, a year after the Athletics moved from Kansas City to Oakland.
 It has only played in two stadiums in its history: Qualcomm Stadium (1969-2003) and Petco Park (2004-present).

 After the Padres impressed with a 37-23 record in 2020, hopes were high in 2021.
-And the team lived up to those but only for part of the season.
-San Diego had a 66-49 record through 115 games and were on pace for 93 wins, which would have gotten the Padres into the playoffs.
+The team lived up to those but only for part of the season.
+San Diego had a 66-49 record through 115 games and was on pace for 93 wins, which would have gotten the Padres into the playoffs.

 However, their stretch drive went horribly as they went 13-34 the rest of the way and finished 11 games out of the playoffs.